Minnesota Court Records

 Do I need a Reason for Divorce in Minnesota?

-No, persons seeking a divorce in Minnesota do not need reasons.
-The state practices a no-fault divorce system, which implies that neither party needs to find grounds before filing for a divorce.
-The couple may secure a divorce based-off irreconcilable differences.
+No. In Minnesota, individuals seeking a divorce do not need to provide specific reasons.
+The state generally follows a no-fault divorce system, meaning that neither party must prove grounds for the divorce.
+Couples can obtain a divorce based on irreconcilable differences

-According to Section 518 of the Minnesota Divorce Code, a district or county court can grant a marriage dissolution if the state discovers that the marriage has broken down irretrievably.
+According to Section 518 of the Minnesota Divorce Code, a district or county court may grant a marriage dissolution if the state discovers that the marriage has broken down irretrievably.

 The court may grant the “decree of legal separation” if it appears that one or both parties in the marriage need a separation.